gillec1/package1/README.md

 resonance spectroscopy-based metabolomics of saliva and psychological instruments dataset”

+To obtain further information of the package, consult the vignette.

 ## Installation

 You can install the development version of package1 from